ibm-cloud-docs/ContinuousDelivery/private_workers.md

 Complete the following steps to create a service ID:

 1. On the DevOps dashboard, on the **Toolchains** page, click a toolchain to open its Overview page.
-Alternatively, on the app's Overview page, on the Continuous delivery card, click **View Toolchain**.
+Alternatively, on the app's Overview page, on the Continuous delivery card, click **View toolchain**.
 1. On the card for the private workers tool integration that you want to modify, click the menu, and then click **Configure** to access the configuration options.
 1. Click **Create**.
 1. Enter a name and description for the service ID.
 1. Click **Save Integration**.
 1. On the DevOps dashboard, on the **Toolchains** page, click a toolchain to open its Overview page.
-Alternatively, on the app's Overview page, on the Continuous delivery card, click **View Toolchain**.
+Alternatively, on the app's Overview page, on the Continuous delivery card, click **View toolchain**.
 1. Click the card for the {{site.data.keyword.deliverypipeline}} Private Worker tool integration that you want to specify new user credentials for.
 1. Click **Getting Started**, and complete steps 2 and 3 to register and verify the private worker on your cluster.